-This workshop is aimed at all relevant stakeholders in cancer drug development, patients, academic researchers, regulatory agencies and pharmaceutical companies.
-It will address the latest developments in the use of endpoints in cancer drug development.
-It focuses on the assessment within the context of other data from clinical trials and looks to define a problem-solving, multi-stakeholder approach to the future development of endpoints.
-The workshop will focus on discourse-inducing presentations and interactive panel discussions.
+This workshop was aimed at all relevant stakeholders in cancer drug development, patients, academic researchers, regulatory agencies and pharmaceutical companies.
+It addressed the latest developments in the use of endpoints in cancer drug development.
+It focused on the assessment within the context of other data from clinical trials and looked to define a problem-solving, multi-stakeholder approach to the future development of endpoints.
+The workshop focused on discourse-inducing presentations and interactive panel discussions.

 - Understanding of past achievements and current challenges in the definition and assessment of endpoints

 - Assess the challenges and possible solution in the assessment of time-to-event endpoints